manbarrvil/CoLabsCode/PV_Plant_Cuerva/CO_HIL_2/Data_Base/ReadMe.txt

 The user is the one when you install PostgreSQL
 The password is the one when you install PostgreSQL

+-File 'test_create_db.py' is a test code for creating a data base from a python scripts

 -File 'sql_DB_CSL_Broker.txt' is the sql code for creating the table in the data base called DB_CSL_Broker -File 'DB_CSL_BROKER_bup' is a backup of the SQL server for importing the table in the Query of pgAdmin4 (Management tool of PostgreSQL)